openconnectivity/Sample-Raspberry-Pi-Code/README.md

 The PYTHONPATH environment variable needs to be set so that the C++ server code can find the Python interface code.
 When the curl command is run, the ~/.bashrc file will be modified so that PYTHONPATH is set on bootup.
 The system will need to be booted in order for ~/.bashrc to be run.
 - sudo reboot

+# Setting the OCF Implementation to use

+- The following variables MUST be set to point to the directories related to the OCF implementation you want to use in order to run the convenience scripts described below.
+  - OCFPATH - This is the absolute directory where the OCF implementation is installed and where all the convenience scripts are found.
+(This is typically /home/my_user_name/iot or /home/my_user_name/iot-lite)
+  - OCFSUBPATH - This is just the final part of OCFPATH, but it is necessary as a way to get the set_implementaion.sh script to work correctly.
+(This is typically /iot or /iot-lite)
+  - PATH - This is the normal search PATH, but it will have OCFPATH prepended to it so the scripts can be found.

+- source set_implementation.sh (/iot or /iot-lite) - This will switch the implementation of OCF to use (IoTivity or IoTivity-lite right now).
+It sets some environment variables that MUST be set for all of the scripts.
+IT IS CRITICAL to use the "source" command to run this script.
+That makes it work in the current bash context rather that a temporary one.

-# Building and Running the samples
+# Building and Running Projects

 A number of convenience scripts have been written to make the development cycle easier.
 1. Run the following development cycle as needed
     1. create_project project_name - create a new project and name it anything you want.
     2. This isn't a script, but you need to "cd project_name" to run all the other scripts.
-    3. Copy the setup.sh from the Emulator-Code/emulator/dimlight/ directory to the current project directory
+    3. Copy the setup.sh from the directory of the sample you want to install into the current project directory.
+(In the Sample-Raspberry-Pi-Code repository)
-    4. ./setup.sh - This will load all the necessary stuff to build and run the sample emulator project.
+    4. ./setup.sh - This will load all the necessary stuff to build and run the sample project.
-    5. edit_input2.sh - edit the device description input file (<project name>.json) if necessary.
+    5. edit_input2.sh - edit the device description input file (project_name.json) if necessary.
     6. gen2.sh - generate the code, introspection file, PICS file, and onboarding file from the device description file.
     7. build2.sh - compile and link everything
     8. edit_code2.sh - edit the server source code if necessary.